 How effective is observability in your company?
 Please choose one or more answers

 Documentation is an effective way to keep internal processes and procedures systemized and available for future reference.
-Detailed and accurate documentation is a centerpiece of all your must-know information and a helping hand in onboarding new employees.
+Detailed and accurate documentation is a centerpiece of all your must-know information and an advisory for new employees.

 Technologies: documentation management systems (Confluence, Nuclino, Read the Docs), GitHub Pages, and Continuous Documentation tools.

 How good is your documentation?
 Please choose one or more answers.